Deepika Padukone, Ranveer Singh Dance, Play Cricket At Wrap Party For 83 Team

 While Deepika wore a white single-shoulder top and blue high-waist jeans, Ranveer was spotted in a white sweatshirt and grey pants.

 A makeshift pitch was created at the venue for the couple to pose for photographs.
-A large poster was displayed at the venue, which carried photos of all the male actors from the film, who played roles of Indian team cricketers from 1983.
+A large poster was displayed at the venue, which carried photos of all the male actors from the film, who are playing the roles of Indian team cricketers from 1983 in the film.
 Kabir Khan, who has directed the film, was also seen attending the party with his wife and actor Mini Mathur.
 Producer Sajid Nadiadwala took part in the celebrations along with his wife.

 Videos from the event started surfacing online and in no time, they became viral.
 In the videos, the couple can be seen sharing the limelight as they played a tiny game of 'air-cricket'.
 While a crew member threw a make-believe ball at Ranveer, he swung his make-believe bat and Deepika, who tried her best to control her laughter, slouched behind Ranveer like a wicket-keeper.
 Watch it here: